Villfuk02/Project-Nitrogen/Documentation/Notes/Path Generator.md

                 - set previous to next and next to the position after next (can become null)
         - if this loops too many times, restart the whole process, because a solution might not exist

+now, the paths are prepared and [[WFC Algorithm]] will generate the terrain in a way that ensures these paths are passable

-- Finalise paths
+- Then finalise paths
     - calculate the distance of each tile from the center
-    - DFS from path starts to center, only moving to tiles closer to the center
+    - DFS from path starts to center, only moving to tiles one step closer to the center
         - first found path is saved
+        - then brancing is attempted
         - whenever a branch would join an existing path, it is only allowed to do so if it is at least 4 tiles after it last split off